 For updates and upcoming classes please stay connected with our facebook page to get details.
 Click here for FaceBook Page

 Belly dance takes many different forms depending on the country and region, both in costume and dance style and new styles have evolved in the West as its popularity has spread globally.
-Although contemporary forms of the dance have generally been performed by women but some of the dances, particularly the cane dance have origins in male forms of performance.
+Although contemporary forms of the dance have generally been performed by women, some of the dances, particularly the cane dance, have origins in male forms of performance.

 Hip-hop is mostly liked by teenagers and young adults.
 The class has different levels.